-In this Web Conference, Dr. Kristin Neff will present research and theory on self-compassion, which has been strongly associated with positive states such as life satisfaction and happiness, and negatively associated with maladaptive states such as depression and anxiety.
+In this web conference, Dr. Kristin Neff will present research and theory on self-compassion, which has been strongly associated with positive states such as life satisfaction and happiness and negatively associated with maladaptive states such as depression and anxiety.
 Dr. Neff will explain the differences between self-compassion and self-esteem, self-pity, and self-indulgence.
 She will also discuss the ways in which self-compassion is more effective and powerful as a motivational tool than self-criticism.
 The efficacy of Mindful Self-Compassion, a program developed recently by Dr. Neff and her colleague Chris Germer, will be demonstrated by data from a randomized controlled trial.
-Ample time for questions and answers will be provided throughout this live event for participants to chime-in and interact.
-In addition, a few simple tools will be highlighted for people--clients and clinicians alike--to respond in kind, compassionate ways when experiencing painful emotions.
-It is normal for people to want to avoid pain, however letting pain in--and responding compassionately to one’s own imperfections without harsh self-condemnation--is essential for living happier and more fulfilling lives.
+Ample time for questions and answers will be provided throughout this live event for participants to chime in and interact.
+In addition, a few simple tools will be highlighted for people--people in therapy and clinicians alike--to respond in kind, compassionate ways when experiencing painful emotions.
+It is normal for people to want to avoid pain, however, letting pain in--and responding compassionately to one’s own imperfections without harsh self-condemnation--is essential for living happier and more fulfilling lives.

-In 1997, Kristin Neff, PhD earned her doctorate in Human Development from the University of California.
+In 1997, Kristin Neff, PhD, earned her doctorate in Human Development from the University of California.
 Currently, Dr. Neff is an Associate Professor of Human Development and Culture at the University of Texas in Austin, TX.
 A pioneer in the field of self-compassion research, Dr. Neff conducted the first empirical studies on self-compassion over ten years ago.
 In addition to writing academic articles and book chapters on self-compassion, she authored Self-Compassion (William Morrow, 2011).
-Dr. Neff’s work has been featured extensively in the media, including CBS News, New York Times, MSNBC, Fitness Magazine, Spirituality and Health Magazine, National Public Radio, Reader’s Digest, and GoodTherapy.org.
+Dr. Neff’s work has been featured extensively in the media, including CBS News, The New York Times, MSNBC, Fitness Magazine, Spirituality and Health Magazine, National Public Radio, Reader’s Digest, and GoodTherapy.org.
 In collaboration with Dr. Chris Germer, Dr. Neff has developed an eight-week training program called Mindful Self-Compassion, and she offers workshops on self-compassion throughout the world.
-More information about self-compassion--including guided meditations, videos, research articles, exercises, and a way to test your personal self-compassion level--is available at www.self-compassion.org.
-Kristin is also featured in The Horse Boy, an award-winning documentary and bestselling book chronicling her family’s journey to the reaches of Mongolia where together they trekked on horseback to find healing for her son with autism.